 ...and crabapples.
 So many Posted signs.
 Private.
 Beware of Dog.
 Stapled to trees or fence posts on the road.
 Why does the countryside sound so paranoid?

 ...and garlic mustard, Too close to the road to collect but I did munch surreptitiously on a leaf to try and quell the non-stop sneezing and sniffing fit that had besieged me since Brooklyn.
 I can't say if the garlic mustard was the reason, but the fit stopped, after two solid hours of nose blowing.
 Naturally, now the Frenchman is sick - we shared the coffee cup - but I am fine.

 The valley has steep sides striped with water.

 And then we crunched down the familiar path.
 We were last here in January.
-We found this place 2009 we found this place, with my mom.
+We found this place in 2009, with my mom.

 Mushrooms!
 They turned out to be Armillaria (often called honey mushrooms), and probably A. gallica.

 All Armillaria are edible, but it took a lot of reading, and asking, and spore printing before I had a bite, 36 hours later (delicious).

 The water in the stream was low but rushing nicely.